"What if I give it all away?"

 As a general rule, citizens have the right to decide what happens to their money.
 That is, you have the right to make gifts.
 The only exception is that you are not allowed to make gifts intended to defraud your creditors.
 This means, if you run up a big credit card bill, you cannot legally give away your assets deliberately so you can't pay the debt as it comes due.
 If you do, the courts can make the people you gave your money to, give it back, because it was given as a "fraudulent transfer."

 You may have heard of people "giving away" their money "to qualify for Medicaid" if they ever enter a nursing home.
-Since the gift is in advance of the nursing home cost, it generally should not be treated as a "fraudulent transfer."
-However, in order to discourage people from doing this, the law imposes a "penalty period" of ineligibility for Medicaid that is proportionate to the amount of the transferred property if the transfer is made during something called the the "look back" period, whether the transfer is by the person applying for Medicaid or by the person's spouse.
+Since the gift is in advance of the nursing home cost, and in fact, you may never enter a nursing home, it generally should not be treated as a "fraudulent transfer."
+However, in order to discourage people from doing this, the law imposes a "penalty period" of ineligibility for Medicaid that is proportionate to the amount of the transferred property if the transfer is made during something called the "look back" period, whether the transfer is by the person applying for Medicaid or by the person's spouse.
 The penalty period and the look-back period are not the same.

 • What is the "look back" period?
 That is the period of time during which the state "looks back" to see whether you (or your spouse) made a gift.
 The Deficit Reduction Act of 2005 changed the "look back" period for gifts on/after 2/8/06 to 5 years.
 For gifts prior to that date, 3 years, but 5 years if the gift was made to or from a trust.
 Gifts by an institutionalized person already eligible for Medicaid are also "looked back" at.

 • What is the "penalty period"?
-Then "penalty period" is the period of disqualification from Medicaid benefits for institutional or long-term home care which is imposed if a "transfer" is made during the "look back" period.
+The "penalty period" is the period of disqualification from Medicaid benefits for institutional or long-term home care which is imposed if a "transfer" is made during the "look back" period.
 The "penalty period" is not the same as the look-back period.
 The length of the penalty period is calculated by dividing the amount transferred, less any value received, by a figure known as the "average monthly cost of care" in effect during the month of application.
-As of 7/1/06, the "average monthly cost of care" figure in Connecticut is $8,646.00.
-Prior to 2/8/06, the "penalty period" began to run the 1st day of the month you made the gift.
-For gifts on/after 2/8/06, the penalty period does not begin to run until you are receiving care that would entitle you to Medicaid if you are otherwise qualified and have applied and would qualify but for the gift.
+As of 7/1/24, the "average monthly cost of care" figure in Connecticut is $14,939.00.
+The penalty period does not begin to run until you are receiving care that would entitle you to Medicaid if you are otherwise qualified and have applied and would qualify but for the gift.
 The same computation applies if the person is receiving care at home or in a skilled nursing facility.
+(This is a big change from the law prior to 2006.
+Older people may remember helping a parent qualify for Medicaid in 2004 and at that time, the penalty period started when the gift was made, so everyone could give away half their assets and still qualify for Medicaid.)

 (2) The gift results in a "penalty period" of 10 months.

-(4) If the gift was made on/after 2/8/06, the 10 months does not START until you are "othewise eligible" based on an "application."
+the 10 months does not START until you are "otherwise eligible" based on an "application" and assets reduced ALREADY to permitted amounts.

 (2) The gift results in a "penalty period" of 100 months, or 8.33 years.